 The chimichurri gives it a fresh, herby flavor and keeps it from being dry.
 My husband and I both LOVE it.
 My husband generally drinks the leftovers or eats it the next day anyway he can think of.
 It’s actually really good on eggs, among other things.

 - Bunches of cilantro are really affordable at the grocery store like sometimes 2 for $1.
+Can’t beat that.
+I can’t even grow it for that cheap.
+Plus, I have a hard time growing it in my house.
+It tends to get old before I have a chance to get much off of it.
 So you have no excuse not to use the fresh, good stuff.

 - You don’t have to marinade the steak at all, but it really does taste better the longer you marinade it.
 An hour is a pretty good amount of time.
 When I’m thinking ahead and all, I think to start the steak marinading before I go to bed.
 Then when I go to make dinner the next day, a bunch of the work is done.